8. Impact assessment

 • Poorer public services due to unfilled vacancies in e.g. social care and NHS

-• Government (November 2018) assessed long-run annual losses to the UK economy would be:
+• Government (November 2018) expected long-run annual losses to the UK economy would be:

 • 1.4% for an EEA-style agreement (~£0.5 billion per week)